All API requests are made over HTTPS.

 |Substantial||The client app must be authenticated and authorized to use the API.
-Strong customer authentication of the end-user as well as end-user authorization is often required.|
+Strong customer authentication and end-user authorization are usually required.|

 |Basic||The client app must be registered and will be authenticated prior to granting access to the API.
-A user can be a technical user e.g. a system or a process and it must be authorized to use the API.
+A user can be a technical user, e.g. a system or a process, and it must be authorized to use the API.
 Usually, there is no need to authenticate the end-user, though the user information can be relayed in the payload.|

-|Open||Client application must be registered.|
+|Open||The client application must be registered.|

 |x-session-id||c38a-11e7-abc4||(Optional) Session identifier for in-memory data|

 |x-request-id||string||(Optional) Unique ID for the request (not validated at the moment)|

 |x-authorization / Authorization||see authentication||(Required) Authorization token|